KevinGnanaraj/MLCW1/README.md

 ## Instructions for running the code on lab machines

-In the command line navigate to the folder containing `main.py`
+In the command line navigate to the folder containing `main.py`.
+This folder should also contain the folder called 'wifi_db' which will contain the clean and noisy datasets.
 Run the following to start the venv:

 ```